openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

    * - ``course_pacing_type``
      - enum string
      - Whether the course is self-paced or instructor-paced.
+   * - ``course_price``
+     - string
+     - The original price of the course, before any discounts were applied.
    * - ``course_start``
      - date
      - The date when the course begins, in YYYY-MM-DD format.
 This is the date